 The higher up the food chain, the less you get eaten.
 Or is this a fact?
 The apex predators need to reproduce safely to play their vital role in this intricate balance of nature.
 With a race against time and the constant pressure to survive against the odds; only some will be lucky enough to make it to adulthood.
 Often, the young of one species will be killed and eaten by other predators.
 Or even by others of the same species.
 It's a jungle out there.

-Lionesses will leave the pride and find a secret hideaway where they can give birth and look after her cubs for a month or two before returning to the pride and introducing her young to them.
-Generally, she’ll give birth to two or three cubs, however litters of up to six cubs have been recorded.
+Lionesses will leave the pride and find a secret hideaway where they can give birth and look after their cubs for a month or two before returning to the pride and introducing their young to them.
+Generally, she'll give birth to two or three cubs, however, litters of up to six cubs have been recorded.

 Her young are born the typical tawny colour of lion, yet with noticeable spots which gradually fade as they grow up.
 The cubs are born blind, much like kittens, only opening their eyes when they're a few days old.
 They also only learn to walk at around two weeks old so they're literally helpless, and the mother works hard to keep them safe at this vulnerable time.

 She'll start weaning them from about 10 weeks and they're usually fully weaned by about six months.
 Lactating lionesses of the same pride will sometimes feed each other's cubs.
 The cubs will begin to eat meat at around three months.

 Despite enjoying the protection of the males in the pride, the cubs learn all their hunting and life skills from their mothers, usually becoming accomplished hunters by age two and fully grown adults by four.